Institutional Grammar 2.0 Codebook: Conceptual Foundations of the Institutional Grammar 2.0

 Offered here is more operational guidance on the differentiation highlighted above, which starts with the identification of Context clauses in an institutional statement.
 To systematize the differentiation, we firstly provide a terminological basis.
 Linguistically, context clauses are generally modifiers, specifically qualifiers (\begin{emp}``usually''\end{emp}, \begin{emp}``some''\end{emp}, \begin{emp}``annually''\end{emp}), adverbial clauses (\begin{emp}``When the traffic light turns from red to green, \dots''\end{emp}) and prepositional clauses (\begin{emp}``after midnight''\end{emp}).
 Whereas qualifiers reliably signal Execution Constraints (action properties in the narrow sense), and adverbial clauses generally indicate Activation Conditions, depending on contextual interpretation, prepositional clauses can fall in either category and selectively signal Activation Conditions or reflect Execution Constraints (action properties in the wider sense).

-The differentiated treatment for prepositional clauses is best described with an example: \begin{emp}``At 8am, farmers may begin selling their goods in the farmer's market,''\end{emp} contains two context clauses (\begin{emp}at 8am, in the farmer’s market\end{emp}), one of which is a conditions clause (\begin{emp}at 8am\end{emp}) and one of which is a constraints clause (\begin{emp}in the farmer's market\end{emp}).
+The differentiated treatment for prepositional clauses is best described with an example: \begin{emp}``At 8am, farmers may begin selling their goods in accordance with market rules,''\end{emp} contains two context clauses (\begin{emp}at 8am, in accordance with market rules\end{emp}), one of which is a conditions clause (\begin{emp}at 8am\end{emp}) and one of which is a constraints clause (\begin{emp}in accordance with market rules\end{emp}).
 Context clauses may be implicit, and institutional statements are not constrained in the number of clauses for condition and constraint type.
 The remainder of the statement is the non-context clause of an institutional statement. \cref{fig:ContextClausesInInstitutionalStatement} highlights this decomposition of regulative institutional statements with respect to the Context component.

 Decision heuristics can be employed to aid in the identification of activation conditions and execution constraints.
 The following heuristics are particularly designed to help the analyst determine if a context clause in question is an activation condition, leaving the resultant classification of the clause as an execution constraint, if it is determined that it is not.
 Offered first is a heuristic that generalizes across regulative and constitutive statements.
 This is followed by heuristics specific to two different types of statements.